Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 NSF International

-Best for: General quality assurance
+Best for: General quality assurance.

 NSF Certified for Sport

 What it means: All NSF standards PLUS testing for 270+ banned substances.
+This is a big one for athletes.

-Testing frequency: Every batch tested
+Testing frequency: Every single batch gets tested.

-Best for: Athletes subject to drug testing
+Best for: Athletes who are subject to drug testing.

 USP (United States Pharmacopeia)

-Testing frequency: Annual audits + product testing
+Testing frequency: Annual audits plus product testing.

-Best for: Quality-conscious consumers
+Best for: Quality-conscious consumers.

 ConsumerLab